 3. Add the badge code to your pages

 You can find complete instructions on using our embeddable badge code and an interactive tool to build your own snippet here.
-You will need a password to access this page and this will be provided during your implementation once you have licensed the badges.

 What if I want a richer integration and access to the underlying data?